Careers360 Logo

 where R and T are constant.

-Hence, option is correct.
+Hence, the option is correct.

-c) In case where, V = constant
+c) In case where V = constant

 Question:10.13